Cleaning and Care of Bamboo Cutting Boards

 Sharing is caring!

-2 thoughts on “Cleaning and Maintenance of Bamboo Cutting Boards”
+2 thoughts on “Cleaning and Care of Bamboo Cutting Boards”

 1. Seasoning and sealing?
 This is hilarious because no one in Asia does any of this, and we keep our cutting boards, whether wood or bamboo, for decades.
 Heck, bamboo ware originated in Asia so we’re not exactly inexperienced.
 Just scrub and clean them along with the pans and dishes.
 The boards may not look pretty but they do their job and we save so much time and money on cleaning and maintenance.
 As for looking pretty, some of us have a separate board as a serving surface, e.g. a western style cheese board.